jwalgran/bing/README.md

 ## About

 This module was extracted from the TravelBoard project (http://github.com/jwalgran/travelboard).
-As a result the current version only has support for searching for transit directions between 2 waypoints.
+As a result the current version only has support for searching for transit, walking or driving directions between 2 waypoints.

 ## Installation